 The Campus Master Plan ensures that the built environment maintains a commitment to urban design excellence and sustainable development principles including high-quality landscaped areas and open spaces that enrich the Wollongong campus experience.
 A key part of the expansion will be to refurbish and replace existing buildings with better designed buildings providing greater capacity.
 Creating a connected digital campus will enable staff, students and guests to connect and interact through flexible spaces.

 What measures are in place to guide the height and style of building architecture?

 The built form guidelines for academic buildings are based on heights of typically 4 to 5 storeys.
 This means buildings will be approximately in line with existing tree heights with minimal interruption to landscape views.
 The proposed changes also provide a unique opportunity to upgrade Northfields Avenue to be the principal face of the University and gateway to the Keiraville and Gwynneville neighbourhoods.

-How will the plan help strike a balance between a growing campus footprint and best-practice in sustainability?
+How does the plan help strike a balance between a growing campus footprint and best-practice in sustainability?

 The University has improved its sustainability performance over the past five years.
 The Master Plan builds on key initiatives to reduce the campus’s energy and water consumption, waste production and embodied energy use in materials.
 Refurbishing and replacing older building stock provides an opportunity for design that incorporates sustainable use of resources in construction and building use.

 The campus landscape and natural environment

 How will the key legacy of the campus’s bushland setting be maintained while catering for growth?